Three Ways to Foster Meaningful Change

 But what has all of this to do with business?

-Challenging the status quo, adapting different perspectives, and accepting risk and failure are extremely difficult, but all of these are necessary for businesses to thrive in our constantly changing world.
+Challenging the status quo, adopting different perspectives, and accepting risk and failure is extremely difficult, but all of these are necessary for businesses to thrive in our constantly changing world.
 To make this happen it is necessary for individuals and organizations to become agile.

 When individuals are agile, they have a level of mental and behavioral flexibility that unlocks their ability to generate original ideas and put those ideas into practice.
 This leads to organizational agility, the capacity to recognize, create and exploit opportunities in a changing environment.
 Agile companies foster innovation and evolve more successfully than their competitors by capitalizing on opportunities emerging around them.